-The last issue we need to address is the fact that the dependent variable is censored: a non-negligible fraction of households have no risky assets in their financial portfolio.
 One way to handle this issue is to assume that equation (1) represents the latent demand for risky assets, but what is observed is a censored version of it:

-$$S{it}^c = S{it} \times \mathbf{1} \left\{ S{it} \ge 0 \right\}$$
+$$S{it}^c = S{it} \times \mathbf{1} \{ S{it} \geq 0 \}$$

-Using a fixed effect-IV estimator in cases in which the dependent variable is censored implies that (4) no longer provides a consistent estimator.
+Using a fixed effect-IV estimator when the dependent variable is censored implies that equation (6) no longer provides a consistent estimator.
 In principle, one could apply an estimator that deals with all three problems at once (fixed effects, endogenous regressors, and censoring of the dependent variable), such as the extension of the standard Tobit estimator considered by Honorè and Hu (2004).
 In practice, this estimator does not work well in our administrative large-scale data set.
-We will instead consider some back-of-the-envelope exercises that compare various estimators proposed in the literature to get some knowledge about the true value of the parameter of interest λ .
+We will instead consider some back-of-the-envelope exercises that compare various estimators proposed in the literature to gain some knowledge about the true value of the parameter of interest λ .

-In general, the data requirement for identifying the effect of background income risk are quite formidable.
-Matched employee-employer data are needed to obtain a proper measure of (at least one component of) background risk; to account for individual fixed effects the data need to have a panel dimension, and the panel needs to be long enough to generate variation over time in background risk.
-Finally, inference on portfolio decisions is greatly facilitated if assets are measured without error, a requirement that is rarely met in households surveys because measured incomes and financial assets are plagued with reporting error, under-reporting and non-reporting (e.g. Hurst, Li and Pugsley, 2015).
+In general, the data requirement for identifying the effect of uninsurable wage risk are formidable.
+Matched employee-employer data are needed to obtain a proper measure of (at least one component of) uninsurable wage risk; to account for individual fixed effects the data need to have a panel dimension, and the panel needs to be long enough to generate variation over time in wage risk.
+Finally, inference on portfolio decisions is greatly facilitated if assets and incomes are measured without error, a requirement that is rarely met in households surveys because measured incomes and financial assets are plagued with reporting error, under-reporting and non-reporting (e.g. Hurst et al., 2015).

-In the empirical analysis we use administrative data on wages and financial assets, where measurement error is virtually absent.
-These data are available for over 15 years and we can identify the employer: hence we are able to construct a measure of F{it} that is individual-and time-varying.
-Because the data is a panel we can control for fixed effects and thus purge the estimates from unobserved heterogeneity correlated with measures of background risk while simultaneously driving portfolio choice (e.g. risk tolerance).
-In this sense, since we are able to simultaneously account for all the issues that plague existing empirical studies, we are giving the background risk model the best possible chance to succeed.
+In the empirical analysis, we use administrative data on wages and financial assets, where measurement error is virtually absent.
+These data are available for over 15 years and we can identify the employer: hence, we are able to construct a measure of F{it} that is individual-and time-varying.
+Because the data are a panel we can control for individual fixed effects and thus purge the estimates from unobserved heterogeneity correlated with measures of uninsurable wage risk while simultaneously driving portfolio choice (e.g. risk tolerance).
+Since we are able to simultaneously account for all the issues that plague existing empirical studies, we are giving the background risk model the best possible chance to succeed or fail and understand why it fails or succeeds.